 Suddenly, Fernando pulled his hand out of Matilda’s and crawled out from beneath the table before she could stop him.

 “Theta, you’re outside!”
-Fernando exclaimed, running up to Francis’s side and beaming.
+Fernando exclaimed, running up to Francis’s side while beaming.

 “Theta…?”
 Bendetto repeated in confusion.

 “Fernando.”
-Francis turned to Fernando.
+Francis turned.
 The snake tattoo on the right side of the man’s face became cast in the city’s glow.
 “What are you doing here?
 I thought I told you and the others to leave the city.”

 Fernando faltered, gaze flickering between Bendetto’s head and Francis’s face.
 “I… I…”